M-arcy/WhiteChristmas/README.md

 Query the stored data for a specific year.
 Modify the main.py script or use the provided query method to retrieve and display data for any specific year.
 ## Support
-For support, you can open an issue on the GitHub repository or contact the author via email at mmisn15@wgu.edu
+For support, you can open an issue on the GitHub repository or contact the author via email at mmisn15@wgu.edu.

 ## Roadmap
 Future enhancements may include:

-* Expanding the data retrieval to include more locations.
+* Expanding the data retrieval to include more locations for a regional prediction.
-* Adding more weather metrics such as humidity and snowfall.
+* Adding more weather metrics such as snowfall amounts.
 * Implementing a web-based interface for easier access to the data.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository.
+* Fork the repository.
-Create a new branch (__git checkout -b feature-branch__).
+* Create a new branch (__git checkout -b feature-branch__).
-Make your changes.
+* Make your changes.
-Commit your changes (__git commit -m 'Add new feature'__).
+* Commit your changes (__git commit -m 'Add new feature'__).
-Push to the branch (__git push origin feature-branch__).
+* Push to the branch (__git push origin feature-branch__).
-Open a Pull Request.
+* Open a Pull Request.

 ## Authors and acknowledgment
 This project was developed by __Marcy Misner__.
 Special thanks to the open-source community for the libraries and tools used in this project.